Be Present. Be Mindful.

-- Be a single-tasker.
 We know that sometimes, you can’t avoid having to multi-task.
 But if you think about it, you’re never really actually doing two tasks at the exact same time (unless you’re patting your head and rubbing your belly).
 What you’re really doing when you multi-task is switching back and forth between tasks.
-Instead, make a list of the things you want to accomplish, and focus on those tasks one at a time.
+Instead, make a list of the things you want to accomplish and focus on those tasks one at a time.
 You might be surprised at how much more you can achieve.

 Being mindful can increase our productivity, lower our stress, and help improve memory function.
 With practice, you’ll be able to increase your focus and get more done.
 Why not give it a try?

 Click here to download the printable PDF article.